-This is probably one of the most common problems people run into, especially in our cold climate.
+This is probably one of the most common problems people run into, especially in cold climates.

 We recommend keeping your germinating seeds between about 70 and 80 degrees Fahrenheit.
-Even a typical ambient temperature of 65-68 degrees is fine.
-This is fairly close to the optimal range for most seeds.
-If you can maintain this temperature as much as possible, you will have really good success.
+Even a typical ambient home temperatures of 65-68 degrees are usually “good enough” for most seeds.

-For many of us in sub arctic, we experience a fairly dry climate.
-Humidity in our homes can be quite low and this isn’t necessarily a good thing for seeds and seedlings.
+For many of us in subarctic, we experience a fairly dry climate.
+Humidity in our homes can be quite low and this isn’t a good thing for seeds and seedlings.

 Seeds, and more importantly seedlings, need some humidity to survive.
 When there’s an overall lack of humidity, the seedlings can quickly dry up.
 As a result, seedlings can experience a difficult time getting established.